 Mario Puzo's 1969 novel "The Godfather" uses "Revenge is a dish best served cold" and identifies it as Italian.
 This predates the use in "Star Trek II: The Wrath of Khan" at the very least.

 The Klingons seem to be guilty of a lot of this.
-"Today is a good day to die," comes from Crazy Horse, but is associated with Klingons.
+"Today is a good day to die," comes from the Lakotah Nation and their leader Crazy Horse, but is associated with Klingons.
 Proud Warrior Race much?

 Which is another "older than they think" joke.
 It was done earlier in the movie Pimpernel Smith (1941), where a German general insists that Shakespeare was German.
 Smith's comeback?
 "Yes, how very upsetting.
 Still, you must admit that the English translations are most remarkable."